-- The District's net assets increased in 2011 by approximately \$1,217,000 or 19% and increased in 2010 by approximately \$842,000 or 15%. - Cash, cash equivalents and total investments increased in 2011 by approximately \$19,600,000 or 230% and decreased in 2010 by approximately \$2,818,000 or 25%. - Net patient accounts receivable increased in 2011 by approximately \$460,000 or 11% and decreased in 2010 by approximately \$243,000 or 5%. - The District reported operating losses in both 2011 (\$3,021,000) and 2010 (\$2,660,000).
-The operating loss in 2011 increased by approximately \$361,000 or 14% more than the operating loss reported in 2010.
-The operating loss in 2010 increased by approximately \$863,000 or 48% more than the operating loss reported in 2009. - Net nonoperating revenues increased by approximately \$596,000 or 18% in 2011 compared to 2010 and increased by approximately \$571,000 or 21% in 2010 compared to 2009.
+- The District's net assets increased in 2012 by approximately \$1,408,000 or 19% and increased in 2011 by approximately \$1,217,000 or 19%. - Cash, cash equivalents, and total investments decreased in 2012 by approximately \$4,776,000 or 17% and increased in 2011 by approximately \$19,578,000 or 230%.
+This increase was due to the receipt of the Series B GO bond issuance. - Net patient accounts receivable increased in 2012 by approximately \$1,221,000 or 26% and increased in 2011 by approximately \$460,000 or 11%. - The District reported operating losses in both 2012 (\$4,673,000) and 2011 (\$3,021,000).
+The operating loss in 2012 increased by approximately \$1,651,000 or 55% more than the operating loss reported in 2011.
+The increase in the operating loss in 2012 was caused by the 2 material factors: 1) employee health insurance cost increased 12% starting in January, \$450,000; 2) and exceptional amount of repair costs were incurred due to the resolution of many years of deferred maintenance costs, \$800,000.
+The operating loss in 2011 increased by approximately \$361,000 or 14% more than the operating loss reported in 2010. - Net nonoperating revenues increased by approximately \$148,000 or 4 % in 2012 compared to 2011 and increased by approximately \$596,000 or 18% in 2011 compared to 2010.

-Using this annual report - The District's consolidated financial statements consist of three statements-a balance sheet; a statement of operations and changes in net assets; and a statement of cash flows.
+Using this annual report - The District's consolidated financial statements consist of three statements-a balance sheet, a statement of operations and changes in net assets, and a statement of cash flows.
 These statements provide information about the activities of the District, including resources held by the District but restricted for specific purposes by creditors, contributors, grantors or enabling legislation.
 The District is accounted for as a business-type activity and presents its consolidated financial statements using the economic resources measurement focus and the accrual basis of accounting.

 The balance sheet and statement of operations and changes in net assets - The balance sheet and the statement of operations and changes in net assets report information about the District's resources and its activities.
-One of the most important questions asked about the District's finances is, "Is the District as a whole better or worse off as a result of the year's activities?"
+One of the most important questions asked about the District's finances is: "Is the District as a whole, better or worse off as a result of the year's activities?"
 The balance sheet and the statement of revenues, expenses, and changes in net assets report information about the District's resources and its activities in a way that helps answer this question.
 These statements include all restricted and unrestricted assets and all liabilities using the accrual basis of accounting.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

 These two statements report the District's net assets and changes in them.
 You can think of the District's net assets - the difference between assets and liabilities - as one way to measure the District's financial health, or financial position.
 Over time, increases or decreases in the District's net assets are one indicator of whether its financial health is improving or deteriorating.
-You will need to consider other nonfinancial factors, however, such as changes in the District's patient base and measures of the quality of service it provides to the community, as well as local economic factors to assess the overall health of the District.
+You will need to consider other non financial factors, such as: changes in the District's patient base and measures of the quality of service it provides to the community, as well as local economic factors to assess the overall health of the District.